Inadequate Investigation

 Cottages are a Canadian summertime staple.
 For many, cottage life has become tradition and cottage ownership is a dream come true.
 Conversely, cottage and rural residential properties generally present the real estate lawyer with some of the most challenging and complex issues of any area of real estate law, and may surprise lawyers who are… Read More »

-Categories: Communications Errors, CPD, Cyber dangers, Fraud, Inadequate Investigation, Marketing, Real Estate, Title insuranceCommon claims and how to avoid them
+Categories: Inadequate Investigation, Online Only, Real EstateCommon claims and how to avoid them (2020)

 Understand the leading common claims and when they occur, with examples of specific different risks by areas of practice.